google/incremental-dom/ECOSYSTEM.md

 ### FerrugemJS

-[FerrugemJS](https://github.com/ferrugemjs/library) is a library inspired by the Aurelia and React using [Incremental DOM](https://github.com/google/incremental-dom) with [superviews.js](https://github.com/davidjamesstone/superviews.js) as template language.
+[FerrugemJS](https://github.com/ferrugemjs/library) is a library inspired by Aurelia and React using [Incremental DOM](https://github.com/google/incremental-dom) with [superviews.js](https://github.com/davidjamesstone/superviews.js) as a template language.